LaurenceHo/quasar-photo-albums/README.md

 1. Google Place API key (For admin manage albums)
 2. Google OAuth 2.0 Client ID (For admin access)
 3. AWS user and role with admin permission for your local development and deployment
-4. AWS S3 bucket (For SPA website hosting and storing photos.
-Serverless framework will create this for you once you run serverless deploy. )
+4. AWS S3 bucket (For SPA website hosting and storing photos. **Serverless framework will create this for you once you run serverless deploy.** )
-5. AWS DynamoDB table (For managing album information, Serverless framework will create 4 tables for you once you run serverless deploy)
+5. AWS DynamoDB table (For managing album information. **Serverless framework will create 4 tables for you once you run serverless deploy**)
-6. AWS Lambda Function with API Gateway (Serverless framework will create these for you once you run serverless deploy)
+6. AWS Lambda Function with API Gateway **(Serverless framework will create these for you once you run serverless deploy)**
-7. AWS CloudFront (Serverless framework will create this for you once you run serverless deploy)
+7. AWS CloudFront **(Serverless framework will create this for you once you run serverless deploy)**
 8. ImageKit account (It's optional)
 9. Mapbox API key (For displaying map)